trent-/trent-.github.io/_posts/2015-09-18-getting-going-with-golang.md

 ```

 Then to compile our application, from that same directory we can run `go install` or from anywhere on our filesystem, we can run `go install github.com/tschf/helloworld`.
 After that you will find the binary `helloworld` located in `$GOPATH/bin`.

+Or, at any time you can run a go source file without prior compilation by running the command `go run <file.go>`.

 More topics: